 In the following years, the land began to rebuild itself and both living and non-living began to rejoice.
 They could not communicate with each other directly but some were able to find means to connect with the other side and both were in agreement that things should stay as is.

 A couple decades passed and something peculiar was discovered in a cavern by a group of explorers.
 What looked to be a cracked genie type of lamp was laying sideways partially buried in the ground.
 They realized it could be extremely valuable and started to dig in the area right away for any other hidden treasures.
 Nothing else was found but upon inspecting the dug up dirt, they realized that only a couple feet below the surface were pieces of Dragonite.
 They immediately sent word to the king who sent a search party out to the cavern and they came to one conclusion: This was the grave of the Draconian spirit.
 They also realized they needed to give it a name to make it more personable as without a name, it only inspired fear.
-And so, the tale of Draconis The Undying was born.
+And so, the tale of Malspirion The Undying was born.

 Over the years, many clues continued to pop up to fill in the blanks of how exactly such a deadly spirit came to be, however each time, each clue created more questions than it answered.
-And to this day, no one knows the exact details of who Draconis The Undying really was, or how he came to be.
+And to this day, no one knows the exact details of who Malspirion The Undying really was, or how he came to be.